vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

 </pre>

-One can also do this the other way around, retrieve using the sparse representation, and have Vespa calculate the closeness rank feature for the hits retrieved by the sparse query representation.
+One can also do this the other way around, retrieve using the sparse representation, and have Vespa calculate the `vector similarity` rank features for the hits retrieved by the sparse query representation.

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>